-IBM has signalled its retreat from the PC manufacturing businessest of its kind in industry. after the vendor signed a seven-year, $16 billion technology alliance with Dell.
+IBM has signalled its retreat from the PC manufacturing business after the vendor signed a seven-year, $16 billion technology alliance with Dell.

 The initial agreement, believed to be the largest of its kind in the industry, is a non-exclusive technology partnership that will involve Dell purchasing IBM storage, micro-electronics, networking and display.